User login

 Do you have a business computer system already?

-If you’re starting a new business or your company has no existing system in place, you’re in a strong position because you can build an IT system that fits your needs exactly.
+If you're starting a new business or your company has no existing technology in place, you're in a strong position because you can build an IT system that fits your needs exactly.

-However, it’s more likely that you have a system already, which leaves you with two options:
+However, it's more likely that you have some IT already, which leaves you with two options:

 • Ditch what you have and start from scratch.
 This sounds like a good option if your existing business computer system is outdated or completely unsuited to your requirements.

-However, in practice this is next to impossible.
-It involves lots of disruption and may mean managing without any business computer system during the change over.
-It’s also very expensive.
+However, in practice this will probably prove impossible.
+It involves enormous disruption and may mean managing without any business computer system during the change over.
+It's also very expensive.

 • Upgrade or extend your existing computer system.
 Because hardware and software is fairly standard, it’s usually possible to build on what you have.
 This is the best option for most companies.

-For instance, a growing business could replace old PCs, add extra computers for new employees and upgrade to the latest software versions while keeping the same office server and networking equipment.
+For instance, a growing business could replace old PCs with laptop or tablet computers to introduce mobile working, add extra computers for new employees and upgrade to the latest software while keeping the same office server and networking equipment.

 What do you need from your new computer system?

-When buying a computer for your business let your choices be guided by your specific working needs.
-Avoid making impulse purchases without deciding what your IT requirements are.
+When buying a computer for your business, let your choices be guided by your specific working needs.
+Avoid making impulse purchases without proper consideration.

 For instance, it may be tempting to buy cheap printers to save money.
-But cheaper printers often need the most expensive ink – so over time you’ll lose more than you saved.
+But the cheapest printers often need the most expensive ink - so over time you'll lose more than you saved.

 Where to purchase a business computer system